Rising Star Cave: 2013 and 2014 excavations

 Berger organized an expedition to excavate the fossils, which started on 7 November 2013.
 The expedition was funded by the South African National Research Foundation and the National Geographic Society.

-Berger posted on Facebook asking for applicants with a background in archaeological excavation and caving who were thin enough to fit into the chamber.
-This selection process caused some minor backlash from some academics who questioned the professionalism of using Facebook to find applicants and announce a large discovery.
-There were also allegations that the excavation was a media circus, as Berger kept a daily blog and gave radio interviews.
-The excavation team enlisted six paleoanthropologists, all of whom were women, who could pass through an opening only 18 cm wide to access the Dinaledi Chamber.
-Those chosen were Hannah Morris, Marina Elliott, Becca Peixotto, Alia Gurtov, K. Lindsay Hunter (then Eaves), and Elen Feuerriegel.
-They have since been nicknamed the Underground Astronauts.

-The Dinaledi Chamber was assigned the designation UW-101 (or U.W.101) and was excavated by these six members of the Rising Star Expedition during November 2013.
+The Dinaledi Chamber was assigned the designation UW-101 (or U.W.101) and was excavated by the six "Underground Astronauts" (see below) of the Rising Star Expedition during November 2013.
 More than 1,200 fossil elements were recovered and catalogued in November 2013, representing at least a dozen individuals.
 Only 20 out of 206 bones in the human body were not found in the cave as of Summer 2014.
 By April 2014, between two localities, 1,754 specimens were recovered.

 The layered distribution of the bones (in clay-rich sediments) suggests that they had been deposited over a long period of time, perhaps centuries.
 Only one square meter of the cave chamber has been excavated; other remains might still be there.

 On 20 February 2014, Rick Hunter, Lee Berger, John Hawks, Alia Gurtov, and Pedro Boshoff returned to Rising Star to evaluate a second potential site.
 The site, designated UW-102 (or U.W.102, aka Lesedi Chamber), was found by cavers Rick Hunter and Steve Tucker on the last day of the first Rising Star Expedition, and limited excavation began in April 2014.